Trichomoniasis (Trich) in Teens

 - Burning feeling in the vagina

-- Pain or discomfort with urination and during sex
+- Pain or discomfort when peeing and during sex

 - Irritation and itching in the penis